 EPOC is the acronym for Excess Post-exercise Oxygen Consumption.
 Many refer to it as the "afterburn."
 To better understand how EPOC works, let's review the basics of energy systems.

-Note: If you wanting to eventually transition into a career as a sports performance professional, weight loss specialist, or a personal trainer, EPOC is an important concept to familiarize yourself with.
+Note: If you wanting to eventually transition into a career as a personal trainer, EPOC is an important concept to familiarize yourself with.

 Energy Systems 101

 All three energy systems work during physical activity with varying involvement, depending on the action's duration and intensity.

 Phosphagen (ATP-PC) System